Nooravathu Naal: Production

 Nooravathu Naal was directed by Manivannan and produced by S. N. S. Thirumal under Thirupathisamy Pictures, with cinematography by A. Sabapathy.
 Manivannan selected Sathyaraj to portray a negative role.
 For the character look, he sported a clean-shaven pate, wore sunglasses and a red jerkin.
-He completed his portions within five days.
+He completed filming his portions within five days.

 Soundtrack

 The music was composed by Ilaiyaraaja.
-The song "Vizhiyile Mani Vizhiyil" was re-used from the song "Jotheyali Jothe Jotheyali" from the 1981 Kannada film Geetha and further reused in the 2007 Hindi film Cheeni Kum as the song "Jaane Do Na".
+The song "Vizhiyile Mani Vizhiyil" was re-used from the song "Jotheyali Jothe Jotheyali" from the 1981 Kannada film Geetha.
 It is set in the Carnatic raga known as Kapi.